claire-west/svstudio-manual/docs/parameters/editing-parameters.md

 The Vibrato Envelope parameter affects the amplitude (depth) of expression-based vibrato in its duration.

 Rather than a base value set in the Voice panel, the curve modifies the vibrato depth setting of the note as defined in the Note Properties panel.

+!!! note

+    The Vibrato Envelope parameter only applies a multiplier to the vibrato depth value for the note(s) as defined by the slider in the Note Properties panel.
+It has no effect on any other pitch deviations introduced in the parameters panel or by Instant Mode.

 ![Vibrato Envelope](/img/parameters/vibrato-envelope.png)